Toggle: English / Spanish

 Freezing (cryotherapy) or laser treatment can be used to destroy the liver spots.

-Liver spots are not medically dangerous.
-They are permanent skin changes that may affect the cosmetic appearance of the skin.
+Liver spots are not dangerous to your health.
+They are permanent skin changes that affect how your skin looks.

 Call your health care provider if: